open-component-model/ocm/docs/reference/ocm_ocm-accessmethods.md

 - Access type <code>ocm</code>

   This method implements the access of any resource artifact stored in an OCM repository.
-Only repository types suporting remote access should be used.
+Only repository types supporting remote access should be used.

   The following versions are supported:
   - Version <code>v1</code>